awsdocs/aws-powershell-user-guide/doc_source/specifying-your-aws-credentials.rst

 ======================

 There are several ways to specify credentials.
 The preferred approach is to use a profile rather than incorporating literal credentials into your command line.
-The |TWPALL| locates the profile using a search order that is described in :ref:`pstools-cred-provider-chain`.
+The Tools for PowerShell locates the profile using a search order that is described in :ref:`pstools-cred-provider-chain`.
 This section describes the most common ways to specify a profile.